logo

 • Reduces chances of miscarriage: Taking folic acid supplements before conception and during pregnancy reduces the chances of a miscarriage.
 It also minimises the risk of preterm birth, low birth weight, and health complications for the newborn.

 • Placenta growth: A healthy placenta nourishes the baby in the womb with oxygen and nutrients.
-Consuming folic acid boosts placental development, which in turn helps with healthy foetal development.
+Folic acid boosts placental development, which helps with healthy foetal development.

 • Reduced risk of preeclampsia: Having folic acid supplements lowers your risk of preeclampsia.
 It is a pregnancy-related condition, where you may experience uncontrolled high blood pressure.

-• Boosts red blood cells: Folic acid aids in the production of red blood cells and helps prevent anaemia during pregnancy.
+• Boosts red blood cells: Folic acid aids in producing red blood cells and helps prevent anaemia during pregnancy.

 • Reduced foetal defects: Chances of a cleft lip occur when the baby’s upper lip or palate is not joint.
 Taking folic acid supplements reduces the chances of such birth defects.